Ch'ng Huck Theng

 Then his family tore itself apart over a 143-year-old pastry business.

-His partner Datuk Ooi Sian Hian—an architect by profession who also never planned for a confectionery career—offered the starkest assessment of the period: “We did not face many problems during economic downturns.
+His partner Datuk Ooi Sian Hianâan architect by profession who also never planned for a confectionery careerâoffered the starkest summary: “We did not face many problems during economic downturns.
 Our biggest setback came in the form of trouble between the families… it was one of toughest challenges the family business had to deal with as the feud nearly spelt its doom.”

-What saved both Ch’ng and Ghee Hiang was the recognition that his outsider perspective wasn’t a liability—it was precisely what the business needed.
+The turnaround required forensic specificity.
+Machinery was retired.
+Production schedules were rebuilt around handmade methods.
+Customer service culture was rebuilt from scratchâthe operation that had once chided customers for failing to order early enough was trained to invite them instead.
+Huck Theng recognised that his outsider perspective wasn’t a liabilityâit was precisely what the business needed.
 The same international education that had seemed irrelevant to selling tau sar pneah provided distance from the family assumptions that created the crisis.
-The artistic sensibility that appeared incompatible with commercial operations enabled him to see the brand as cultural patrimony requiring stewardship rather than merely a revenue-generating asset requiring management.
+The artistic sensibility that appeared incompatible with commercial operations enabled him to see the brand as cultural patrimony requiring stewardship, not merely a revenue asset requiring management.

-Ch’ng’s concurrent leadership roles extend the heritage stewardship philosophy beyond Ghee Hiang.
-As Chairman of the Association of Tourism Attractions Penang (ATAP) and President of the Penang Art Society, he positions the confectionery’s survival within broader cultural preservation: “If the government does not take the initiative to do something with the heritage, the culture, and the arts scene, no one is going to bother… We feel that it is also part of our responsibility to make Penang a better place by preserving the culture, preserving the heritage and engaging with the new generation because they will be the next custodian.”
+His concurrent roles extend the heritage stewardship philosophy beyond commercial operations.
+A federal appointment to the Board of Trustees of the National Visual Art Gallery Malaysia (2009â2011) had already recognised his cultural contributions at the national level.
+He founded Beyond Contemporary Art Penang (BCAP) and serves as Chairman of Dreamz Foundationâorganisations that position his work at the intersection of cultural economy and civic life.
+Under his ATAP chairmanship, George Town’s tourism attractions began presenting themselves as a coherent cultural ecosystem.
+The practical consequence for Ghee Hiang: its 168-year history stopped being simply a company asset and became part of the city’s pitch to international visitors.
+As he frames it: “If the government does not take the initiative to do something with the heritage, the culture, and the arts scene, no one is going to bother… We feel that it is also part of our responsibility to make Penang a better place by preserving the culture, preserving the heritage and engaging with the new generation because they will be the next custodian.”

-The Beach Street location—which survived Japanese bombing during World War II—has been restored to late 19th/early 20th century aesthetic with viewing decks and museum elements.
+The Beach Street locationâwhich survived Japanese bombing during World War IIâhas been restored to late 19th/early 20th century aesthetic with viewing decks and museum elements.
+The George Town World Heritage Incorporated awarded Ghee Hiang its Cultural Continuity Recognition Platinum Status in 2020, marking more than a century of continuous operation at the same site.
 In January 2023, Chief Minister Chow Kon Yeow officially unveiled the renovated heritage boutique.
 The artist-entrepreneur who never wanted to run a confectionery had transformed family obligation into civic mission.

 The reluctant heir discovered that preserving souls is what he was built for all along.